-The day your child’s braces are put on, Dr. Demas will discuss the importance of avoiding foods that can break or damage the braces like very hard or tough foods.
-We will give you special care instructions on the types of foods that are completely safe, foods that should be avoided, and foods that need to be eaten with care.
+Accordingly, the day your child’s braces are put on, Dr. Demas will discuss the importance of avoiding foods that can break or damage the braces like very hard or tough foods.
+Therefore, we will give you special care instructions on the types of foods that are completely safe, foods that should be avoided, and foods that need to be eaten with care.

 Are There Foods I Can’t Eat with Braces?

 One of the biggest disadvantages of braces is you must limit your diet in some ways while the braces are on your teeth.
-This is because some foods can pop brackets or damage wires.
-There are some foods that need to be completely avoided.
+This is because some foods can pop brackets or damaged wires.
+As a result, there are some foods that need to be completely avoided.
 This list includes:

 - Beef jerky